Skip Header

 A lot of people choose to take their tax-free cash as soon as they can – currently at age 55, although that will rise to 57 in April 2028 – just because they can.

 But do you really need it right now?
-Money has certain tax advantages within a pension, and it doesn’t form part of your estate for Inheritance Tax.
+Money has certain tax advantages within a pension, and it doesn’t form part of your estate for Inheritance Tax (although this is due to change on 6 April 2027).
 So if the answer’s no, then you should consider leaving your pension savings invested.
 That gives it the potential to grow, and the tax-free lump sum you take out later could potentially be bigger.

 Of course, if you have a good reason – to pay off debt, or help a child – then remember, you don’t have to take out the whole 25%.
 You can simply take out what you need and leave the rest invested for potential growth.